Polinalavender/Design-Patterns/Start Documnet - Design Patterns.md

 ##### **Design Patterns:**

-1. **Factory Method:** (for creating instances of different shooting modes)
+1. **State Method:** (for creating instances of different shooting modes)

-   - Define an interface `ShootingMode` for different shooting modes.
+- An interface `ShootingMode`, that declares methods corresponding to different actions in each shooting mode (takePhoto, getImageSize).
-   - Create classes for each shooting mode  `AutoMode`, `PortraitMode`, `StandardMode`, `HydridMode`, `ManualMode`, `TimerMode`.
+- Create classes for each shooting mode  `AutoMode`, `PortraitMode`, `StandardMode`, `HydridMode`, `TimerMode`.
-   - `createShootingMode()`) in the camera class responsible for creating instances of shooting mode classes based on the selected shooting mode.
-   - When the user presses the button to switch between modes, the factory method creates an instance of the selected shooting mode, allowing the camera to adapt its behavior accordingly.
+- When the user presses the button to switch between modes.

-2. **Builder:** (for constructing a complex object step by step)
+2. **Builder:** (for constructing photo object step by step)

-   - `CameraModeBuilder` constructs a `CameraMode` with various settings based on the selected shooting mode.
-   - Methods -  `setExposure()`, `setFocus()`.
-Allow configuring specific settings for a shooting mode.
-   - When creating a new shooting mode, the `CameraModeBuilder` is used to set specific settings, and then the constructed `CameraMode` is assigned to the camera.

-3. **Observer:** (for separating the camera from its observers.
-Ensure that the subject - camera notifies observers efficiently)

-   - The camera interface that changes its state: shooting modes or timer statuses
-   - `ModeObserver` that need to be notified when the shooting mode changes or when the timer is started, stopped, or updated.
-   - `registerObserver()`, `removeObserver()`, `notifyObservers()`): Manage the list of observers and notify them of changes.
-   - When the user presses the button to switch between modes or manipulates the timer, the camera notifies registered observers, updating UI components.
+- Each shooting mode can have its own PhotoBuilder responsible for constructing the photo with the specific characteristics.
+- A photo class represents the final output that you want to create.
+It can have attributes like description and image_size.
+- The PhotoBuilder interface with methods for building different attributes of the Photo (buildDescription() and buildImageSize()).
+Implementing PhotoBuilder for each shooting mode (AutoModePhotoBuilder, PortraitModePhotoBuilder)
+- PhotoDirector class is responsible for coordinating the construction process.
+It takes a PhotoBuilder as a parameter and calls its methods to construct the Photo.

-4. **Strategy:**
+3. **Strategy:**

+- In the interface ShootingMode the method capturePhoto() is declared.
 -  `AutoSettingsStrategy`, `ManualSettingsStrategy` -  Implement the `CameraSettingsStrategy` interface, defining specific algorithms for adjusting camera settings.
 - `Camera` -  Contains a reference to the current strategy and delegates the task of adjusting settings to the selected strategy.
-   - When the shooting mode changes, the camera switches to the corresponding strategy.
+- ShootingMode as a strategy.
+The capturePhoto() method in the Camera class delegates the photo capture task to the current strategy.

 ##### **Architecture:**